ArboreusSystems/arboreus_wiki_public/freebsd/install_gitolite.md

-# Install Gitolite on Freebsd 11
+# Install Gitolite on FreeBSD 11

 ## Prerequisites